 Preparing the Audit Tool for the Auditor

 To prepare the audit tool for the audit, the CAB Program Admin must assign a Lead Auditor and advance the audit to ‘Lead Auditor Assigned.’
 To start editing the audit tool, click the ‘Edit’ button at the top of the page, select the Lead Auditor from the drop-down list of auditors.
-To advance the audit to ‘Lead Auditor Assigned,’ select ‘Submit’ from the top left of the form, add any remarks, and select ‘OK’.
+To advance the audit to ‘Lead Auditor Assigned,’ select ‘Save’ from the top left of the form, then select the radio button next to ‘Lead Auditor Assigned’ and select ‘OK’.

 Tip: Notes can be added in the text box for the Auditor, which will appear as a message pop-up when the auditor accesses the audit.